ravic4/module_10/.ipynb_checkpoints/README-checkpoint.md

 10. Refit my df_pca_market_concat
 11. Plotted my PCA data.

-#### Findings: The impact of using fewer features to cluster the data results in data that's more concentrated between -2 to 2 PCA1 and -2 to 2 for PCA2 with Fitted predicted clusters of 3 & 0 being extremely close together.
-This is not the same for the graph on the left where there is both 0,1, and 3 present.
-Both are hyper concentrated.
-The cluster that is common in both is that predicted cluster of 0 is most common in both.
+#### Findings:The impact of using fewer features to cluster the data results is that predicted clusters becomes less concentrated from 1 to being split between 0 and 3 (see graph on the right).
+By using fewer features, we can concentrate into a more specific set of clusters (graph on the right) vs. on the left which is 0 & 1.
+Therefore, using lesser features to cluster the data is more beneficial to observe patterns and trends.